 Rocket Lawyer can help you when you are looking to offer tax relief to potential investors.
-Get help when applying for SEIS and/or EIS with advice from Rocket Lawyer.
+Get help when applying for SEIS and/or EIS with bespoke legal advice .
 Contact us for a free initial consultation with a lawyer to answer your questions about applying for SEIS and/or EIS.

 Applying for tax relief for potential investors could cost as little as £499+VAT.
-Your lawyer will give you a fixed price for the work they will complete, helping to manage costs.
+Your lawyer will give you a fixed price for the work they will complete, helping you manage costs.

-When purchasing SEIS and/or EIS legal advice from Rocket Lawyer’s panel of solicitors, you will also be entitled to receive a free 6 month Rocket Lawyer Premium Plan membership.
+When you get SEIS and/or EIS legal advice from our solicitors, you will also be entitled to receive a free 6 month Rocket Lawyer Premium Plan membership.